stephenhu/stephenhu.github.com/src/airbnb.md

-a nice place to stay and the traditional hotel booking sites never made me feel like i was getting the best deal, having a middle man only adds cost.  for those not familiar with airbnb, they're a startup company in the bay area that that essentially allows you to rent your room, apartment, or house by the day (or month), just like a hotel.  airbnb provides professional photographers to help create the best looking images for free.  in return, airbnb takes a cut of the rental price and plays as a trusted escrow service.
+a nice place to stay and the traditional hotel booking sites never made me feel like i was getting the best deal, having a middle man only adds cost.  for those not familiar with airbnb, they're a startup company in the bay area that essentially allows you to rent out your room, apartment, or house by the day (or month), just like a hotel.  airbnb provides professional photographers to help create the best looking images for free.  in return, airbnb takes a cut of the rental price and plays as a trusted escrow service.